Frequently Asked Questions

 For transportation purposes, our canisters of oxygen should be treated like any other aerosol-style product (hair-spray, disinfectant, etc).
 Keep away from temperatures exceeding 120 ºF and avoid puncture and sharp impacts.
 Keep away from open flames.
 Although oxygen is not flammable, it is an accelerant, meaning that it can intensify existing flames.

-Each canister complies with all relevant Department of Transportation regulations, ensuring that they are safe to transport and use.
+Each canister complies with all relevant Department of Transportation regulations, ensuring that they are safe to transport and use during transport.

 Our canisters are pressurized to 210 pounds per square inch (psi), which is similar to the pressure in your household aerosol products.
 For comparison, traditional oxygen cylinders that you may have seen in hospitals are typically pressurized above 2,000 psi.